Piano pedals: Development in pedal configuration

 Although the piano and its pedal configuration has been in its current form since the late 19th century, there was a development in 1987.
 The Fazioli piano company in Sacile, Italy, designed the longest grand piano produced up to now (10 ft 2 in).
 This piano includes four pedals: damper; sostenuto; una corda; and half-blow.

 Electronic keyboards

-In the 21st century, electronic keyboards and stage pianos typically have a jack for an external pedal, while digital pianos have them built in.
+In the 21st century, electronic keyboards and stage pianos typically have a jack for an external pedal.
+Some instruments have additional jacks, allowing for the connection of three pedals, like a grand piano.
+Digital pianos typically have pedals built in.
 The pedal itself is usually a simple switch, although more sophisticated pedals can detect and transmit a signal for half-pedaling.

 More sophisticated and expensive electronic keyboards and sound modules may have Musical Instrument Digital Interface (MIDI) support for a range of user-selected articulations, and the keyboard itself may have an assignable jack or multiple jacks.
-Standard MIDI continuous controller (CC) messages that users can select for pedals include: CC 64 (sustain pedal, the most commonly-used option); CC 65 (portamento); CC 66 (sostenuto pedal); CC 67 (soft pedal); CC 68 (legato pedal); and CC 69 ("hold 2 pedal").
-Some digital pianos have three pedals, like a grand piano.
+Standard MIDI continuous controller (CC) messages that users can select for pedals include: CC 64 (sustain pedal, the most commonly used option); CC 65 (portamento); CC 66 (sostenuto pedal); CC 67 (soft pedal); CC 68 (legato pedal); and CC 69 ("hold 2 pedal").
+Some such keyboards, such as the Nord Stage, also include a jack for an expression pedal.